C0D3D3V/Moodle-Downloader/README.md

 ### EXTRAS

-- Put `watch -n 3600 python moodle.py` in startup to fetch the files every hour.
+- Put `watch -n 3600 python moodleRUHR.py` in startup to fetch the files every hour.

-This code is the modified version of the downloader created by Dheeraj Reddy Kalmekolan
+This code is the modified version of the downloader created by Vinay Chandra Dieses Werk ist lizenziert unter einer Creative Commons Namensnennung - Weitergabe unter gleichen Bedingungen 4.0 International Lizenz.